adlnet/xapi-profiles/xapi-profiles-structure.md

 `deprecated` | *Optional*.
 A boolean.
 If true, this concept is deprecated.
 `context` | *Optional*. the IRI of a JSON-LD context for this document resource `schema` | *Optional*. the IRI for accessing a JSON Schema for this document resource.
 `inlineSchema` | *Optional*.
-A JSON Schema inline.
-Must be a string that contains a legal JSON Schema.
+An alternate way to include a JSON Schema, as a string.

 Profiles MUST use at most one of `schema` and `inlineSchema` for Document Resources

 Learning Record Store Clients sending Document Resources
 * MUST use the @id as the stateId or profileId (as appropriate) when interacting with the corresponding resource.